GOFUVI/hf-eolus-interpolation-toolkit/README.md

 ## Citation

+If you use this toolkit in research, please cite the Zenodo release documenting the software: Herrera Cortijo, J. L., Fernández-Baladrón, A., Rosón, G., Gil Coto, M., Dubert, J., & Varela Benvenuto, R. (2025). *HF-EOLUS Wind Interpolation Toolkit for MeteoGalicia models output (v0.1.0).* Zenodo. https://doi.org/10.5281/zenodo.17598353.

-If you use this toolkit in research, please cite the Zenodo record: Fernández-Baladrón, A., Varela Benvenuto, R., & Herrera Cortijo, J. L. (2020). *Interrelationships between Surface Circulation and Wind in the Ría de Vigo.* Zenodo. https://doi.org/10.5281/zenodo.17490675.
+If you discuss or build upon the original methodological study, please reference Fernández-Baladrón, A., Varela Benvenuto, R., & Herrera Cortijo, J. L. (2020). *Interrelationships between Surface Circulation and Wind in the Ría de Vigo.* Zenodo. https://doi.org/10.5281/zenodo.17490675.

 ## Acknowledgements